-The 17:45 screening on Monday 27 February will be introduced by Dr Amy C. Chambers, a science communication studies scholar at Newcastle University.
-Amy’s research analyses the relationship between science and film/TV, and the importance of normalising and promoting the idea of women scientists on screen.
+This screening will be introduced by Dr Amy C. Chambers, a science and cinema scholar at Newcastle University.
+Amy’s research analyses the relationship between science and film/TV, and the importance of normalising and promoting diverse images of women scientists on screen.

 BBFC Advice: This film contains discrimination theme & mild bad language

 We don't have any screenings scheduled for this film.

 Tyneside Cinema is a company limited by guarantee registered in England & Wales: 11 13 101.
 Tyneside Cinema is a registered charity in England & Wales: 502 592.
 VAT registration: 178 1689 18.
 Patrons: Mike Figgis, Mike Hodges, Paul Smith and Neil Tennant.
 Graphic design by Velcrobelly | Website developed by band-x Media